Maine Coons: Best And Worst Decision

 Ordinary cat trees are inadequate and pose safety risks due to their weight.
 Investing in expensive cat trees, towers, and condos tailored for large breeds ensures both their safety and your peace of mind.

-My cats currently have an RHR Cat Tower (Available in the UK), and it cost me an eye-watering $288 (GBP equivalent).
+My cats have an RHR Cat Tower (available in the UK).
+It cost me an eye-watering $288 (USD equivalent).
 I love it, and so do they.
-BUT … that’s a crazy expense.
+BUT … that’s a LOT of money.

-Here are some of my favorite extra-large cat trees.
+Here are some of my other favorite extra-large cat trees.

 Opting for specialized options like Royal Canin Urinary Dry Cat Food can help prevent urinary tract infections, but be prepared for the higher price tag.